hapax/hapax.github.io/assets/spotit.md

 #### The polytopal turducken

-Finally, I'm going to discuss an approach that occurred to me before looking up what other people had done.
+I'm going to discuss one last generalisation, which is less polish since it is simply what occurred to me when I began trying to think about the problem (and prior to looking at what other people had said).
-It generalises *Spot It!* in yet another direction, and I haven't been able to find many results in the literature (probably because the problem is quite hard, as I will discuss below).
+The basic idea is to have $n$ symbols, $d$ cards, and $k$ symbols as before.
+But we no longer have a constraint on $\lambda$, and introduce a new variable: $c$, the number of symbols the cards have in common.
+The game has $$

 #### Resources